Warning

 When you check with an Acrolinx Integration, you get an Acrolinx Score.
 The Acrolinx Score is a standardized score out of 100 that reflects the average of all goal scores.
 The higher the score, the higher the quality of the content.

 Content scores help you quantify a document's quality and compare it with other documents.
 The Acrolinx Score reflects the overall quality of your content with a score between 1 and 100.
-You also get scores for how well you meet each of your goals, such as Correctness or Tone.
-The overall Acrolinx Score is simply an average of the scores for each goal you've set.
+You also get scores for how well you meet each of your goals such as Spelling and Grammar or Tone.
+The overall Acrolinx Score is simply an average of the scores for each goal that you've set.

 The Acrolinx Scorecard displays the Acrolinx Score and the goal scores with colored bars.
 These colors show the range of acceptability of the Acrolinx Score and the goal scores respectively.
 The color coding is as simple as a traffic light, so you can quickly see how you scored.